 Spinal Cord Injury

 The spinal cord remains one of the most difficult areas to treat when any injury has taken place.
-When the injury is the result of medical malpractice, such as a surgical error, the patient could have their lives forever changed, and will face the future with difficult challenges.
-These cases often lead to paralysis, either quadriplegia or paraplegia.
+When the injury is the result of medical malpractice, the patient could have their lives forever changed and will face the future with difficult challenges.
+These cases often lead to paralysis – either quadriplegia or paraplegia.

 Strokes can be caused either by a blood clot in a vessel in the brain or when a blood vessel bursts in the brain.
 As this can lead to long-term consequences and brain damage, it is imperative that individuals seek medical attention as soon as possible after noticing the symptoms of a stroke.

 Any surgical procedure has inherent dangers.
 In some cases, there were injuries that resulted from an error in the procedure.
 These injuries can include wrong surgery, brain damage, spinal cord injuries, foreign objects left in the body, anesthesia errors, organ damage, infections or other type of serious malpractice.

 Urgent care facilities are designed to help treat patients who need immediate care, but whose situation is not serious enough for the emergency room.
 Since urgent care centers first began in the 1970s, over 100,000 facilities have opened across the country.
 The fact that over half of all medical malpractice lawsuits were directed towards outpatient care facilities shows that this is a serious issue.

 A medical error, doctor error, nurse error, surgical error or misdiagnosis can lead to the loss of a loved one.
 If you have lost your family member through medical malpractice, you have a short period of time in which to file a claim to recover compensation in a wrongful death claim.